exnext/colorex/README.md

 let color = colorpicker.color;
 ```

-## Change event
+## Events

-All clicked on picker evokes onChange event.
-Argument has color filed with actual value of color for colorex component;
+All click events on each picker evokes onChange event.
+Its argument has included new value of color, which can also be read from color field of colorex component.

 ```js
 let config = {